discord-gophers/goapi-gen/README.md

   Name string `json:"name" tag1:"value1" tag2:"value2"`
   ```

-- `x-goapi-gen-middlewares`: specifies a list of tagged middlewares.
+- `x-go-middlewares`: specifies a list of tagged middlewares.
 These can be specific
   middlewares that are operation-specific, as well as path-specific.
 This is very useful when you
   want to give a specific routes middleware, but not to all operations.
 The middleware are always
   called in the order of definition.
 If the tagged middleware is not defined, it will be silently